Normani: 2015–2020: Solo projects

-2021–present: Upcoming debut album
+2021–present: Dopamine and other ventures

-In March 2021, it was announced that "Dancing With a Stranger" was one of the most-streamed songs by a female artist in the United Kingdom ever.
+In March 2021, it was announced that "Dancing with a Stranger" was one of the most-streamed songs by a female artist in the United Kingdom ever.
 On July 15, 2021, Normani released "Wild Side", featuring Cardi B. The song peaked at number 14 on the Billboard Hot 100, and reached number 1 on the Mainstream R&B/Hip-Hop chart.
 In August 2021, Normani made a cameo in Baby Keem and Kendrick Lamar's music video for "Family Ties".
 That same month, it was announced that she would star in the 2022 Pirelli Calendar.
 Normani also performed "Wild Side" as a musical guest act on Rihanna's Savage X Fenty Show Vol. 3, which premiered on Amazon's Prime Video service on September 24, 2021.
 In October 2021, she partnered with Steve Madden for a reprisal of their 1990s "Big Head Girls" campaign.
 The campaign helped lead the company to their highest quarterly sales in history.

 Normani was awarded Best Dance Performance for "Wild Side" at the 2021 BET Soul Train Music Awards on November 28, 2021.
 She did an interview with Entertainment Tonight following her win where she was asked if she had a message for her fans.
 She responded with "Summer's gonna be lit" referencing when her album will be released.
 That same month, Normani collaborated with Google for an interactive Black Friday campaign, that helped highlight black owned businesses.
 She also starred in its accompanying commercial titled Google: Black-Owned Friday, which was directed by Daps, and featured an original song by Normani alongside rapper T-Pain, that sampled "Wake Up Everybody" by Harold Melvin & the Blue Notes.
 For her contribution to the campaign, Normani received multiple accolades including the Webby Awards, Clio Awards, and D&AD Awards.
 The singer was also awarded Collaborator of the Year at the Variety Hitmakers Brunch on December 4, 2021, honoring the meticulously picked collaborations released by the artist, while simultaneously updating the fans on the reasoning behind her album delay in an interview conducted by Variety.